Geofacilities

 We also want to share our knowledge and expertise.
 Ultimately, applied and validated results end up in geomodels, software that can be used by other professionals.
 In this way, we also regularly collaborate on renewing regulations.

 In the geofacilities, we work with practitioners to make new structures applicable.
 That ranges from thinking along on design to the necessary testing in facilities.
-The fact that we have in-house knowledge of various aspects of realization also makes it efficient for the client.
+The fact that we have in-house knowledge of various aspects of realisation also makes it efficient for the client.

 Harm Aantjes, department head Transport Infra and Structures